Quickstart Guide, part 2: specifying and simulating a structured compartmental model

 distinct equations,

-N.unvax = sum(I.unvax, S.unvax, R.unvax)
+N.unvax = sum(I.unvax, S.unvax, R.unvax) and

-N.vax = sum(S.vax, I.vax, R.vax)
+N.vax = sum(S.vax, I.vax, R.vax).

 #> {